 - Ben Lambert – CFO, works at Berkhemmer Clayton, Vice President

-- Sister Teresa Groth, DMJ, Executive Director, Board Secretary
+- Sister Teresa Groth, DMJ, CEO, Board Secretary

-- John Oder – Board President, works at Law Office of John Oder
+- John Oder – Board President, Attorney, Law Office of John Oder

 - Jimmie Thompson – Fair Chance Project, Director, Board Member

-- Scott Wood – Retired Director, Loyola Law School Center for Restorative Justice
+- Scott Wood – Retired Director, Loyola Law School Center for Restorative Justice, Professor at LMU

 - David BenSoussan – Real Estate Investor, Social Activist